ToxyFlog1627/midl/README.md

 Therefore, the following flags have to be used: \
 `-shared -Wl,-z,now -Wl,-Bstatic -Wl,-no-dynamic-linker -Wl,--dynamic-list=export.txt`\
-where `export.txt` is a list of exported symbol names (for now there are none), which makes other symbols internal.
+where `export.txt` is a list of exported symbol names (currently empty), which makes other symbols internal.

 ## Using the linker